 While you may be working smarter in many cases, how can you redirect your attention to organizational health and nourish the needs of the individuals that sustain your success?

 Challenge yourself to let go of what has worked and defined you in the past, and instead leverage and build on what is working right now.
 Begin to explore what else is needed for future success.
 Carve out the space to walk through the following questions and anchor on what organizational health can look like for you in the future.
 Have fun, get creative and think outside the box.

-What words would team members use to describe our culture?
-What makes us unique?
+What words do people use to describe your culture?

 What do people value about working here?

-What would create more value for our team members?
+What could create more value for your people?

-Over-communicate the what, why and how.
-Commit to it consistently and cascade the initiatives down through your organization.
-And most importantly, communicate with authenticity, transparency and optimism about the future you are co-creating.
+Over-communicate the what, why, and how and commit to cascade this priority through your company.
+Remember to act with authenticity, transparency, and optimism about the future you are co-authoring together.